Practical resources to support GPs

-A practical toolkit has been developed from this work, setting out the key learning from these sites, and a list of key actions that local systems should adopt in local plans.
-We are investing £12 million in funding to the local systems in 2019/20 and 2020/21, to help deliver this local activity.
-As a result, Operational Planning Guidance 2019/20 requires all Integrated Care Systems and System Transformation Partnerships to ensure recommendations from this toolkit are incorporated into local planning.
+A practical toolkit has been developed from this work, setting out the key learning from these sites, and a list of key actions that local systems might adopt in local plans.

 The toolkit provides a step-by-step process for those involved in developing the primary care workforce to develop and implement a robust GP retention action plan.
 It aims to:

 - Support clinical leads, GPs and their appraisers to know what good looks like and to understand the potential contribution of different levels of the system towards making general practice a better place to work.

 - Help primary care networks and local workforce leads to consider, know and respond to the support needs of their GPs, how they should engage with designing the local retention action plan and what funding is available.

 - Guide system leaders in understanding the core requirements of an effective action plan for GP retention and to ensure that these play a prominent part of the local primary care strategy.

 GP retention: lessons from our intensive support sites

 This film explores the experiences of colleagues in the Black Country, London, Weston-Super-Mare.

 Join the community